home / mcp / grok2 image mcp server

-The Grok2 Image MCP Server allows chat assistants to generate images using the Grok-2 model through the Model Context Protocol (MCP).
-This server acts as a bridge between chat applications and xAI's image generation capabilities.
+}You can run the Grok2 Image MCP Server locally to let a chat assistant generate images using the Grok-2 model through the Model Context Protocol.
+This MCP server acts as a bridge between your client and the Grok-2 image generation service, enabling image requests to be fed and handled consistently within your MCP workflow.

 {